A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another

 \section{Basic Definitions and Notation}

 The paper is organized as follows.
 Section 2 contains the notation of the paper as well as definitions of the quasidifferentials of the functions (the functionals) required.
 In Section~3 the problem statement and the main assumptions are presented.
 In Section~4 the original problem is reduced to the unconstrained minimization one.
 The quasidifferentiability of the main functional is proved in Section 5; after that minimum conditions for the unconstrained problem are obtained.
 The quasidifferential descent method is described in Section 6.
 In this section we also discuss the methods for solving the auxiliary problems arising during the basic algorithm implementation.
 Justification of possibility of finding the steepest descent direction at discrete time moments is carried out in the section as well.
 Section 7 contains the numerical examples illustrating the method realization with a rather detailed analysis of the problems considered.
 In Section 8 advantages and disadvantages of the method are discussed.
 Section~9 summarizes the main results of the paper.
-Finally, Appendix contains some known quasidifferential rules description applied to the specific functional considered.